Pictures Of Slavery In The United States

 Engage with Primary Sources

-One of the most effective ways to learn about slavery is to engage directly with primary sources, including pictures, letters, diaries, and other historical documents.
+Among the most effective ways to learn about slavery is to engage directly with primary sources, including pictures, letters, diaries, and other historical documents.
 When viewing pictures of slavery, take the time to analyze the details, considering the composition, the expressions on the faces of the subjects, and the surrounding environment.
 Ask yourself what the photograph reveals about the lives of enslaved people and the institution of slavery.

 In addition to analyzing the visual elements of the photograph, research the historical context in which it was created.
 Who took the photograph, and why?
 What was the photographer's perspective on slavery?
-What was happening in the United States at the time the photograph was taken?
+That said, what was happening in the United States at the time the photograph was taken?
 By understanding the historical context, you can gain a deeper appreciation for the photograph's significance and its relationship to the broader history of slavery.

 Seek Diverse Perspectives